gkouretas/ros2_ws/README.md

 Ethernet settings:
 - See [here](./src/Universal_Robots_ROS2_Driver/ur_robot_driver/doc/installation/robot_setup.rst) for pendant/PC configuration
+  - Note: there is no need to have other networks (i.e. WiFi) so long as there are no networks conflicts

 GPU support
 - For GPU support for usage with tensorflow, I followed the following steps [here](https://gist.github.com/pantor/9786c41c03a97bca7a52aa0a72fa9387) to allow for usage with the RT-kernel, which tends to not have inherent compatibility with NVIDIA drivers.